 Have a whale of a time in Mystic

 Mystic is filled with family attractions and lets kids of all ages have fun.
-Mystic Aquarium, which celebrates its 40th anniversary this year, is the place to discover whales, penguins, sea lions and other marine animals.
-Additionally, the aquarium also recently debuted its multimillion-dollar Titanic - 12,450 Feet Below exhibit, which takes guests on a journey to new depths of discovery through the eyes of the team that found Titanic.
+Mystic Aquarium, is the place to discover whales, penguins, sea lions and other marine animals.
+The aquarium features a multimillion-dollar Titanic - 12,450 Feet Below exhibit that takes guests on a journey to new depths of discovery through the eyes of the team that found Titanic.

 About The Connecticut Office of Tourism

 Connecticut’s Office of Tourism (COT), a division of the Department of Economic and Community Development, created the award-winning still revolutionary strategic marketing initiative to build pride among residents and bolster the state’s reputation as a business and tourism destination.
 The brand, still revolutionary, communicates and proudly celebrates Connecticut’s spirit of independence and innovation that motivates people to experience new things, defy convention and blaze their own trails.
 Located in New England, the Northeast part of the United States, and easily accessible from both New York and Boston, Connecticut is home to fine dining and entertainment, serene beaches and hiking trails, historic treasures and world class lodging and museums.
-To obtain more information about Connecticut tourism or plan your next getaway, visit www.CTvisit.com, call 1-888-CTvisit.
+To obtain more information about Connecticut tourism or plan your next getaway, visit www.CTvisit.com, or call 1-888-CTvisit.
 Join other passionate residents and visitors by becoming part of the state’s social community, on Facebook, Twitter, YouTube, Pinterest and now, Instagram.

 Connecticut Office of Tourism